2019 in Thailand

 The year 2019 is the 238th year of the Rattanakosin Kingdom of Thailand.
-It is the fourth year in the reign of King Vajiralongkorn (Rama X), and is reckoned as year 2562 in the Buddhist Era.
+It was the fourth year in the reign of King Vajiralongkorn (Rama X), and is reckoned as year 2562 in the Buddhist Era.

 A general election, the first since the ruling military junta took power by coup in 2014, took place on 24 February.
 The coronation of King Maha Vajiralongkorn happened on 4–6 May.
+The year also saw the continuation of the South Thailand Insurgency, as well as poor air quality around Bangkok, Pattaya, Chiang Mai, and the northern provinces.